lucavh/knowledge-base/k-means.md

-K-Means is a popular unsupervised clustering algorithm used to partition a dataset into 'k' distinct clusters.
+K-Means is a popular unsupervised [[clustering-algorithms]] used to partition a dataset into 'k' distinct clusters.
 It works by iteratively assigning data points to the nearest cluster center (centroid) and then updating the centroids based on the mean of the points within each cluster.
 The algorithm converges when the centroids no longer change significantly.

 The downside of k-means is that
 - it requires the number of clusters to be predefined.